 Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

-Just hours after an interview was posted online in which Michael F. Reinoehl took responsibility for the fatal shooting of Patriot Prayer supporter Aaron J. Danielson, Reinoehl was killed by law enforcement in Lacey, Wash., near Seattle, according to law enforcement sources.
+Just hours after an interview was posted online in which Michael Reinoehl took responsibility for the fatal shooting of Patriot Prayer supporter Aaron Danielson in Portland Aug.
+29, Reinoehl was killed by law enforcement officers as they attempted to arrest him in Olympia, Wash., according to the U.S. Marshals Service.

-The New York Times first reported Reinoehl's death.
-Oregon Public Broadcasting has confirmed with law enforcement sources that a judge in Multnomah County authorized a warrant for Reinoehl's arrest Thursday on a charge of murder.
-The U.S. Marshals Service was part of the law enforcement team that attempted to arrest Reinoehl when shots were fired.
+In a statement, the U.S. Marshals Service said the Portland Police Bureau had issued an arrest warrant for Reinheohl Thursday on a charge of murder.
+Members of the U.S. Marshals Service Pacific Northwest Violent Offender Task Force "located Reinoehl in Olympia (Wash.) and attempted to peacefully arrest him.

+"Initial reports indicate the suspect produced a firearm, threatening the lives of law enforcement officers.
+Task force members responded to the threat and struck the suspect who was pronounced dead at the scene," according to the statement.

 In an interview with VICE conducted by freelance journalist Donovan Farley this week, Reinoehl appeared to acknowledge shooting Danielson.
 Farley reported that Reinoehl said he went downtown Saturday night to provide security for racial justice protesters who felt threatened by a caravan of Trump supporters that paraded through the city center.